-Due to the recent range of models and the planned expansion of the range of alternative drive technologies (plug-in hybrid), the future prospects for important models can be deemed positive.
-The effects of the economic and tax environment on the entire industry are difficult to estimate.
-We expect a slight increase in sales figures above all in the SUV segments (Range Rover Evoque and Land Rover Discovery Sport), although we want to win larger market shares with the new products in a difficult environment.
+Due to the recent range of models and the planned expansion of the range of alternative drive technologies (especially plug-in hybrids), the long-term prospects for important models can generally be deemed positive.
+The effects of the economic and tax environment, in particular the impact of the measures required to combat COVID-19, on the entire industry are difficult to estimate.
+The slight increase in sales figures anticipated in planning for the next financial year will presumably no longer be realised.
+Without state intervention to support sales, it can be assumed that there will probably be a reduction in market volume.
+For this reason, it is impossible to exclude the possibility of corresponding revenue reductions in the period 2020/21.
+However, we anticipate that the market share will be maintained with the mentioned new products.